paulterinho/PetStoreCqrsMediatrAndAutofac/README.md

 ### OpenAPI
 I've scaffolded the API & it's serializable objects via NSwag Studio using an OpenAPI document.
 Check out this document in `PetStore.OpenAPI`

+### Presentation
+Check out the Presentation called `README.presentation.pdf` in the project root.
+It shows highlights of this app.

 #### APPENDIX: